FlorentinaJOS/JOS_in_Optimization/README.md

 The other proposed algorithms (GWO-JOS, MFO-JOS, SOA-JOS, and WOA-JOS) still on submission process.

-Noted: The code set on CEC 2017.
-We include another competition package on CEC 2014.
+Noted: The code set on CEC 2017 (Download:https://github.com/FlorentinaJOS/JOS_in_Optimization).
+We also include another competition package on CEC 2014.
 For the use of CEC 2014, only change the name of 'cec17_func' to 'cec14_func'.